Ars Fennica Award

-Ars Fennica Award presented by the Henna and Pertti Niemistö Ars Fennica Art Foundation is the biggest Finnish art award that has been awarded since 1991.
-The Ars Fennica art award is made annually to one artist in recognition of distinctive artistic output of high merit.
-The award is 40,000 euros.
+Ars Fennica Award presented by the Henna and Pertti Niemistö Ars Fennica Art Foundation is the biggest Finnish art prize awarded annually since 1991 and every two years since 2015.
+The Ars Fennica art award is made to one artist from Nordic or Baltic countries in recognition of distinctive artistic output of high merit.
+Since 2021, the prize money has been 50,000 Euro, after it has gradually increased in previous years.

+Before the decision is made, there will be a public exhibition of all nominees in the year in question.
+This took place in 2007, 2009, 2010, 2014 and 2017 and 2023 at the Kiasma Museum in Helsinki.
+In 2025, the exhibition will take place at the HAM - Helsinki Art Museum.